What is a temporary use permit and when is it required?

 Short-term events such as carnivals, block parties, festivals, or anything involving a street closure should request a Special Event Permit from the Special Event Coordinator.

-Application & references
+Application and references

 - Temporary Use Permit application